-Three quarters of the Connecticut College wired data network has been upgraded to current wiring standards and the remaining buildings are scheduled for a cabling upgrade during summer 2006.
-When this is completed, the interior data cabling will meet or exceed all projected transmission requirements for at least the next eight years.
+The campus data wiring upgrade was completed during the fall 2006 semester.
+The campus interior data cabling now meets or exceeds all projected transmission requirements for at least the next eight years.
 The fiber data network between college buildings is eighteen years old, but it is still reliable and it meets current transmission standards.